Terje Formoe

 Terje Falk Formoe (born 6 December 1949) is a Norwegian singer, songwriter, actor, playwright and author.

-Background

 Born in Fredrikstad, Norway, he was educated as a schoolteacher.
 In the 1970s, he began making records of his music.
 He currently lives in Kristiansand.

 He was the marketing and entertainment chief at Kristiansand Zoo and Amusement Park in the early 1980s.
 He became known for his song about the ape Julius, which appeared on his album of 1983.

-In the 1990s, he became well known for his plays about the pirate Captain Sabertooth, in which he also played the title role for several years.
+In the 1990s, he became well known for his plays about the pirate Captain Sabertooth; he also played the title role for several years.

 He is the father of Janne Formoe, an actress and TV personality.